bixb922/crank-organ/doc-software/README.md

 * Date added, registered automatically
 * File name
 * Size: file size in bytes
-+ Clean row: click here to clear all fields of this row on save.
-This does not delete the file.
++ Clean row: mark here to clear all fields of this row on save.
+This is used to get rid of the information about a deleted file.

 # System information
-The home page, the WiFi page and the Show log page show diagnostic and technical information about what's going on in the microcontroller.
+The home page, the System Information and the Show log page show diagnostic and technical information about what's going on in the microcontroller.

-These pages are mostly to aid diagnosis of possible problems.
+These pages are mostly to aid diagnosis of possible problems, to see WiFi status and operating status.
+Free and used flash memory space is reported.

 ## Event log